|

 an average

-patent prosecution cost for each relatively complex amendment
+patent prosecution cost in 2017 for each relatively complex amendment

-(compare with a maximum prosecution charge for a small entity of
+application) (compare with a maximum prosecution charge up to a

 -